Was Steve Jobs Gay? CEO Tim Cook Confuses Headlines

 Steve Jobs was a married man and had four children at the time of his death, but some still have questions about whether Steve Jobs was gay.
 Although Steve Jobs never came out as straight to the public, he was a fervent advocate for LGBTQ rights at Apple, and he was close friends with a gay man early in his professional career with Atari.

 Part of this confusion about Steve Jobs being gay took place in 2014 when a memorial of Jobs was forcibly taken down in Russia.
 At that time, Tim Cook, friend of Steve Jobs and current Apple CEO, came out as gay to the public.
-In response, this caused a Steve Jobs memorial to be taken down in Russia, according to LA Times.
+In response, this caused a Steve Jobs memorial to be taken down in Russia, according to L.A.
+Times.

 Adding to this negative situation, the Steve Jobs iPhone statue on the St. Petersburg University campus was put in place by a company called ZEFS, but Tim Cook coming out as gay was not welcome by this company.